cdl-geneseo/geneseo-dictionary/M/Meadows.md

 # Meadows

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Meadows

 Created by  Unknown User (est1), last modified by  Unknown User (msc5) on Nov 19, 2012

 2006-12-11T10:26:32ZSValentineMeadows [md's] n.
 A housing complex on the north side of campus.
 New Word 2006 (Submitted by SValentine)\As of 2012, 100% knew the word and 100% believed it to be of local origin.(Craft, G-M, 2012)